Yoav666s/dnd-wiki/_pages/reckonfear.md

 ---
 layout: single
-title: "Reckonfall"
+title: "Reckonfear"
-permalink: /reckonfall/
+permalink: /reckonfear/
 toc: true
 toc_label: "Contents"
 toc_sticky: true
-source: "Reckonfall: Basic Rules"
+source: "Reckonfear: Basic Rules"
 ---
-Reckonfall is a brand new TTRPG system for low fantasy settings.
+Reckonfear is a brand new TTRPG system for low fantasy settings.
 The game master is called the Arbiter.

 # Basic Rules

 ## Capability Checks
-In Reckonfall, you roll a d20 when you attempt to do something that might fail or is linked to a certain Attribute (the Value of which is between 2\~12).
+In Reckonfear, you roll a d20 when you attempt to do something that might fail or is linked to a certain Attribute (the Value of which is between 2\~12).
 Your goal is to hit the number 10 on the die, or get as close to it as you can.
 A 10 is a critical success, an 8-9 or an 11-12 is a normal success, and a 6-7 or 13-14 is a success but with a cost.
 2\~5 and 15\~19 is a failure, while 1 and 20 are a critical failure.

 | 1\~5 | 6-7 | 8\~12 | 13-14 | 15\~20 |
 | :---: | :---: | :---: | :---: | :---: |